 He traded the scripted drama of Summer Bay for the real-life rescues on Bondi Beach, becoming a familiar face in the surf.

-Ryan Clark's story is a classic Australian tale of two very public, yet vastly different, callings.
-For a decade, he was Sam Marshall on the iconic soap opera 'Home and Away,' a character known to millions of viewers.
-Rather than chasing further fame, Clark made a decisive pivot, leaving acting to train as a professional lifeguard.
+Ryan Clark played Sam Marshall on the soap opera 'Home and Away' for a decade, a character known to millions of viewers.
+Born in 1983, he then left acting to train as a professional lifeguard.
 He joined the crew patrolling Bondi Beach, one of the world's most famous and treacherous stretches of sand.
-His shift from portraying drama to managing real-life emergencies was captured on the long-running documentary series 'Bondi Rescue,' where his calm demeanor and competence became his new signature.
-Clark embodies a rare transition, finding genuine purpose in the demanding, unscripted world of coastal safety.
+His shift from portraying drama to managing real-life emergencies was captured on the documentary series 'Bondi Rescue,' where his calm demeanor and competence became his new signature.
+Clark found genuine purpose in the demanding, unscripted world of coastal safety.

 1981–1996